Tips For Choosing An Attorney

 If you need an attorney to advise or represent you, ask friends and family for recommendations.
 You can also contact the Lawyer Referral Service of your state, county, or city bar association listed in your local phone directory.

-Websites such as abalawinfo.org (American Bar Association), uslaw.com, thelaw.com, freeadvice.com, and nolo.com can help you with answers to general legal questions.
+Websites from The American Bar Association and Nolo can help you with answers to general legal questions.

 Many lawyers who primarily serve individuals and families are general practitioners with experience in frequently needed legal services such as divorce and family matters; wills and probate; bankruptcy and debt problems; real estate; criminal and/or personal injury.
 Some have a narrower focus.
 Be sure the lawyer you are considering has experience in the area for which you are seeking help.

 - Call each attorney on the telephone, describe your legal issue, and find out if he or she handles your situation.

 - Ask if you will be charged for an initial consultation.

 - Ask for an estimate of what is usually charged to handle your kind of case.